Vonage/vivid-react/README.md

 ## Compound Components

 In the `scripts/generateWrappers/consts.js` you can define sets of compound components.
 All they do is filling default props.
-Simply they are accessible after a dot:
+They are accessible after a dot:
 ```javascript
 <VwcButton.Alert />
 ```